mohd-afeef-badri/psd/joss/paper.md

 PSD_Solve -np 6144 Main.edp #6144 MPI-domains are used
 ```

 Results such as those presented in Figure \ref{fig:example1} can be obtained by launching `PSD` simulation.
 These results corresponds to seismic wave propagation for hypothetical earthquake.
-These simulations are then used for risk assessments of potential sites of interest for engineering.
+These simulations may then used for risk assessments of potential sites of interest for engineering.

 # Demonstration